How much deposit should I be saving?

 Your budget is also often linked to where you would like to buy.
 Property costs vary significantly from state to state and city to city.
 According to the Domain First Home Buyer Report for 2020, for a couple aged 25-34 on average wages, the path to saving for a 20 per cent deposit for an entry level home is currently six years, compared to an entry level unit at four years and three months.
 However, if they’re eligible for the first home loan deposit scheme, the pathway to purchase is significantly reduced to 18 months for an entry-level house and one year for an entry level unit.

 Deposit aside, there are often other costs that may arise, for instance, for Lenders Mortgage Insurance, professional fees like conveyancing, potentially stamp duty and so on.

 Throughout this journey, you need to weigh up your priorities and options.
 While a bigger deposit is nearly always desirable as it means you are likely to pay less interest, you also run the risk (or potentially benefit) from the changing property market, meaning prices can increase and decrease.

 Regardless of the size of your deposit, demonstrating good financial habits will put you in the best position for lenders to consider.
 Showing a regular and genuine savings pattern will help a lender to establish that you can make mortgage repayments.

 What if I am looking to invest?

 While all of this might seem overwhelming, it doesn’t have to be.
-Whether you are a first-time buyer, looking to upgrade your family home or to invest, purchasing property should be an exciting experience.
+Whether you are a first-time buyer, looking to upgrade your family home or investing, purchasing property should be an exciting experience.
 Getting the right guidance and support around the different deposit options available can make a huge difference when it comes to obtaining your home loan.
-Book a free meeting with one of our experienced finance brokers today to explore your options.
+Book a free meeting with one of our experienced mortgage brokers today to explore your options.